arackaf/micro-graphql-react/readme.md

 The decorator can also take a third argument of options (or second argument, if your query doesn't use variables).
 The following properties can be passed in this object:

+- `onMutation` - a map of mutations, along with handlers.
+This is how you update your cached results after mutations, and is explained more fully below
+- `mapProps` - allows you to adjust the props passed to your component.
+If specified, a single object with all your component's props will be passed to this function, and the result will be spread into your component
 - `cacheSize` - override the default cache size of 10.
 Pass in 0 to disable caching completely
 - `shouldQueryUpdate` - take control over whether your query re-runs, rather than having it re-run whenever the produced graphql query changes.
 This function is passed a single object with the properties listed below.
 If specified, your query will only re-run when it returns true, though you can always manually re-load your query with the reload prop, discussed above.